General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Computation of FHDs

+As for the first challenge, recall from Theorem~\ref{theo:LogBMIP} that the tractability of \rec{GHD,\,$k$} was achieved by adding polynomially many subedges $f(H,k)$ to a hypergraph $H$, such that $B_u = B(\lambda_u)$ can be enforced in every node $u$ of a GHD of $H$.
+In other words, for $S_u = \cov(\lambda_u)$, we had $B_u = \bigcup S_u$ in case of GHDs.
+GHDs with this property clearly satisfy the special condition.
+We thus reduced the \rec{GHD,\,$k$} problem to the \rec{HD,\,$k$} problem, which is well-known to be tractable \cite{2002gottlob}.
+In contrast, for FHDs, the fractional edge cover function $\gamma_u$ at a node $u$ may take any value in $[0,1]$.
+Therefore, $e \in \cov(\gamma_u)$ (i.e., $\gamma_u(e) > 0$) does not imply $\gamma_u(e) = 1$.
+Hence, substantially more work will be needed to achieve $B_u = \bigcup S_u$ with $S_u = \cov(\gamma_u)$ also for FHDs.

-As for the second challenge, it turns out that even if we restrict our attention to FHDs satisfying the special condition, there remains another obstacle compared with the HD algorithm from \cite{2002gottlob}: a crucial step of the top-down construction of an HD is to ``guess'' the $k$ edges with $\lambda_u(e) = 1$ for the next node $u$ in the HD.
+As for the second challenge, we will encounter another obstacle compared to the HD algorithm: a crucial step of the top-down construction of an HD in \cite{2002gottlob} is to ``guess'' $\leq k$ edges with $\lambda_u(e) = 1$ for the next node $u$ in the HD.
 However, for a fractional cover $\gamma_u$, we do not have such a bound on the number of edges with non-zero weight.
-In fact, it is easy to exhibit a family $(H_n)_{n \in \mathbb{N}}$ of hypergraphs where it is advantageous to have unbounded $\cov(H_n)$ even if $(H_n)_{n \in \mathbb{N}}$ enjoys the BIP, as is illustrated by the following example:
+In fact, it is easy to exhibit a family $(H_n)_{n \in \mathbb{N}}$ of hypergraphs where it is advantageous to have unbounded $\cov(\gamma_n)$ even if $(H_n)_{n \in \mathbb{N}}$ enjoys the BIP, as the following example illustrates:

 \begin{example} {\em Consider the family $(H_n)_{n \in \mathbb{N}}$ of hypergraphs with $H_n =(V_n,E_n)$ defined as follows:

 $V_n = \{v_0, v_1, \dots, v_n\}$

 $E_n= \{ \{v_0,v_i\} \mid 1 \leq i \leq n\} \cup \{\{v_1, \dots, v_n\}\}$